SMPyBandits/SMPyBandits/paper/paper.md

 ### Multi-Players MAB

 For Cognitive Radio and other applications, a well-studied extension is to consider $M\geq2$ players, interacting on the *same* $K$ arms.
 Whenever two or more players select the same arm at the same time, they all suffer from a collision.
-Different collision models has been proposed, and the simplest one consist in giving a $0$ reward to each colliding players.
+Different collision models has been proposed, and the simplest one consists in giving a $0$ reward to each colliding players.
 Without any centralized supervision or coordination between players, they must learn to access the $M$ best resources (*i.e.*, arms with highest means) without collisions.
 *SMPyBandits* implements [all collision models](https://SMPyBandits.GitHub.io/docs/Environment.CollisionModels.html) found in the literature, as well as all the algorithms from the last 10 years (including [`rhoRand`](https://SMPyBandits.GitHub.io/docs/PoliciesMultiPlayers.rhoRand.html), [`MEGA`](https://SMPyBandits.GitHub.io/docs/Policies.MEGA.html), [`MusicalChair`](https://SMPyBandits.GitHub.io/docs/Policies.MusicalChair.html), and our state-of-the-art algorithms [`RandTopM`](https://SMPyBandits.GitHub.io/docs/PoliciesMultiPlayers.RandTopM.html) and [`MCTopM`](https://SMPyBandits.GitHub.io/docs/PoliciesMultiPlayers.MCTopM.html)) from @BessonALT2018.
 For comparison, realistic or full-knowledge centralized algorithms are also implemented.